-PassivSystems controllers are not connected to energy meters so direct energy use data were not available.
 The call for heat signal from the unit was used to determine the coincidence of boiler operation as a proxy for space heating demand.
-A boiler coincidence factor (the proportion of homes with the boiler running at the same point in time) is calculated for each five minute period in the day.
+A boiler coincidence factor (the proportion of homes with the boiler running at the same point in time) is calculated for each 5-min period in the day.
 There is not a simple linear relationship between this boiler coincidence factor and the absolute level of total space heating energy demand.
 The boiler may modulate its heat output, and hence its fuel consumption, and may be simultaneously supplying hot water.
-Nevertheless, the call for heat data can be used to investigate the pattern of demand over time, since increases and decreases in number of boilers running will lead to increases and decreases in the total amount of power used.
+Nevertheless, the 'call for heat' data can be used to investigate the pattern of demand over time, since increases and decreases in number of boilers running will lead to increases and decreases in the total amount of power used.